saltstack/salt/doc/topics/jinja/index.rst

 .. jinja_ref:: custom-execution-modules

-Python methods
+Python Methods
 ====================

-A power feature of jinja that is only hinted at in the official jinja documentation is that you can use the native python methods of the variable type.
+A powerful feature of jinja that is only hinted at in the official jinja documentation is that you can use the native python methods of the variable type.
 Here is the python documentation for `string methods`_.